EggPool/bis-temp/int/readme.md

 ## exp5.py

 Check whether diff drop needs decimals (needs .2f rounding to stay compatible with current values, would not need if rounding is removed after a HF)

+## create_transactions2.py

+Converts a current ledger.db into a new test format.
+In fact, adds an extra "transactions2" table, cloned from transactions, with a few changes:
+- all amounts are converted and stored as integer
+- an extra 'tx4' indexed filed is added, with 4 first chars of the signature.
+This is to greatly speed up individual tx lookups
+- only 3 indices are setup to limit overweight

+- start from a clean ledger.db, vacuum to thereis no extra .wal, .shm files.
+- copy the db to ledgeri.db
+- run the script to convert (copy to Bismuth dir)

+Do not run on a working node, or the transactions/transactions2 will not be in sync and tests will fail.